[ faculty ]

 LTIT 199.
 Special Studies

-128B.
-Topics in Early Modern Art History (when on Italian topic)
+VIS 128A.
+Topics in Pre-Modern Art History (when on Italian topic)

-129B.
-Seminar in Early Modern Art History (when on Italian topic)
+VIS 129A.
+Seminar in Pre-Modern Art History (when on Italian topic)

-The following courses may be applied to the major or minor, when 50 percent or more of the course focus is on Italian topics:
+The following courses may be applied to the major or minor, when fifty percent or more of the course focus is on Italian topics:

-Additional courses counting toward a major in Italian Studies are offered on a year-to-year basis.
+Additional courses counting toward a major or minor in Italian studies are offered on a year-to-year basis.
 As these often cannot be listed in the catalog in advance, interested students should consult the program faculty for an up-to-date list.